Real estate mortgage investment conduit: Residual interests

 A REMIC can have only one class of residual interest.
 Residual interests tend to involve ownership and resemble equity more than debt.
 However, residual interests may be neither debt nor equity.
 "For example, if a REMIC is a segregated pool of assets within a legal entity, the residual interest could consist of (1) the rights of ownership of the REMIC's assets, subject to the claims of regular interest holders, or (2) if the regular interests take the form of debt secured under an indenture, a contractual right to receive distributions released from the lien of the indenture."
 The risk is greater, as residual interest holders are the last to be paid, but the potential gains are greater.
 Residual interests must be designated as such, be issued on the startup day, and not be a regular interest (which it can effortlessly avoid by not being designated as a regular interest).
 If the REMIC makes a distribution to residual interest holders, it must be pro rata; the pro rata requirement simplifies matters because it usually prevents a residual class from being treated as multiple classes, which could disqualify the REMIC.

 Re-REMIC

-In the financial crisis of 2007–2010, the ratings of many REMICs collapsed.
-In order to extract some higher ratings for regulatory risk-capital purposes, several REMICs were turned into re-securitized real estate mortgage investment conduits (re-REMICs).
+During the 2008 financial crisis, the ratings of many REMICs collapsed.
+To extract some higher ratings for regulatory risk-capital purposes, several REMICs were turned into re-securitized real estate mortgage investment conduits (re-REMICs).
 In a simple re-REMIC, an investor transfers ownership of mortgage-backed securities to a new special purpose entity; by transferring a sufficient amount of assets to the new structure, the new structure's tranches may receive a higher rating (e.g., an "AAA" rating).
 However, a number of re-REMICs have subsequently seen their new AAA ratings reduced to CCC.